Main content start

 Throughout the program, students will learn directly from faculty and an array of affiliated mentors with long experience in the tech industry, civil society, and government.

-These fellowships are made possible in part by Frank McCourt in association with Stanford’s partnership with the Project Liberty Foundation.
+These fellowships are made possible in part by Frank McCourt in association with Stanford’s partnership with the Project Liberty Institute.

 Eligibility and Requirements